turrea/front-end-interview-questions/README.md

 ## Grunt and Builds

 ### What is grunt?
-Grunt is a task runner that provides an easy way to create tasks for automating build process.
+Grunt is a task runner that provides an easy way to automate build processes.